Emergency Dentist — Huntington Beach, CA

 How to Prevent Dental Emergencies

-- See us for a checkup and cleaning every six months.
-At these appointments, we can diagnose and treat dental problems before they turn into full-blown emergencies.
+It’s incredibly important that you visit Dr. Arditti every six months for a checkup and cleaning.
+At these appointments, our team can diagnose and treat dental problems before they turn into full-blown emergencies.
+With early intervention, you can avoid experiencing painful complications down the line.

 Dental Emergency FAQ’s